Texas lawmakers issue 20 articles of impeachment against state Attorney General Ken Paxton

 In an unanimous decision, a Republican-led House investigative committee that spent months quietly looking into Paxton recommended impeaching the state's top lawyer on 20 articles, including bribery, unfitness for office and abuse of public trust.
 The House could vote on the recommendation as soon as Friday.
 If it impeaches Paxton, he would be forced to leave office immediately.

-Paxton has been under FBI investigation for years over accusations that he used his office to help a donor and was separately indicted on securities fraud charges in 2015, but has yet to stand trial.
+Paxton has been under FBI investigation for years over accusations that he used his office to help a donor.
+He was separately indicted on securities fraud charges in 2015, but has yet to stand trial.

 “It's is a sad day for Texas as we witness the corrupt political establishment unite in this illegitimate attempt to overthrow the will of the people and disenfranchise the voters of our state,” Paxton said in a statement Thursday, calling the committee’s findings “hearsay and gossip, parroting long-disproven claims.”